VLOG: Anycubic Photon Detailed Unboxing for Wargamers

 Colour me highly interested!

 I’m curious to see your journey onward and as said I think the Anycubic is a very good machine for miniatures printing especially at the price point.
 I just think you should be clear on the fact that printing in resin is quite expensive as resins are typically expensive and that the build volume is limited.
 At the moment most 3D kickstarter we (for our hobby) get are terrain kickstarters that usually need a bigger build volume and would be very expensive to print in resin.
-There are some professional 3D models out there (many from individuals, financed through patreon)… Read more »
+There are some professional 3D models out there (many from individuals, financed through patreon) but we hopefully see more in the future.

 Super exited to see this thing in action.